-The return of money market funds (net of fees) fell during the period from 1 April 2020 to 31 October 2020 and for many money market funds net returns currently range between 0% and 0.1%.
+The return of Money Market Funds (net of fees) also fell during the period up to 31 October 2021 and for MMF the net returns currently range between zero and 0.1%.
 In a number of cases, fund management companies have temporarily lowered or waived fees in order to maintain a positive net return.